tgujar/hash/README.md

 Our objective is to implement a shell program in Haskell that supports history-based autocomplete, a la the [fish shell](https://fishshell.com/).
 Key features:
 * Provide an interactive CLI
-* Allow the user to run both predefined commands and arbitrary programs
+* Allow the user to run both predefined commands and arbitrary programs written in the fish language.
 * Provide the user with history-based autocomplete
 * Give the user suggestions after an invalid command
+* Customize the colors, prompt and environment vars for the shell using config files

 We define the following milestones for the project:
 * Week of 11/19
-    - Narrow down the libraries we will use (starting with the shortlist below).
+    - Narrow down the libraries we might use/refer  (starting with the shortlist below).
         * Richard will look at procex.
         * Chi-Cheng will look at shellmet.
         * Sung-Yan will look at coquina.
-        *
+        * Tanmay will look at brick
     - Implement the interactive CLI and support for some/all predefined commands.
 At a minimum, the user should be able to echo back their input.
     - Add unit tests for the features.
 * Week of 11/26